 Two or three months before zone election

-Remind groups of this date and offer assistance in completing paperwork.
+Remind groups and individual members of this date, and offer assistance in completing paperwork.

 Immediately following end of treasurer’s term